 Heat exhaustion vs. heatstroke: What are the warning signs and how should you react?

-Heat-related deaths and illnesses are preventable, but it’s important to identify the warning signs and to react swiftly and appropriately when they arise.
+Heat-related deaths and illnesses are preventable, but it’s important to identify the warning signs and react swiftly and appropriately when they arise.

 What’s the difference between heat exhaustion and heat stroke?

-According to Mayo Clinic, heat exhaustion is identifiable by heavy sweating, rapid pulse, dizziness, fatigue, cool, moist skin with goose bumps when in the heat, muscle cramps, nausea and headache.
+According to Mayo Clinic, heat exhaustion is identifiable by heavy sweating, rapid pulse, dizziness, fatigue, cool, moist skin with goose bumps when in the heat, muscle cramps, nausea, and headache.

 When heat exhaustion is not addressed, heatstroke can follow.

 Heatstroke is the most severe heat-related illness.
 Without emergency treatment, it can lead to death.
 It results when your body temperature rises to 104 degrees Fahrenheit or higher.

 "This is pretty complicated because a lot of things can happen.
 The short answer is it certainly can be fatal...," Peter Sananman, MD, assistant professor of emergency medicine at Penn Medicine, said.

 At this temperature, your brain, heart, kidneys, and muscles can also become damaged, leading to serious complications or death.

 In the case of heatstroke, seeking medical attention is an absolute must, Sananman said.